2900P Digital Copyright Safeguards for Students (Procedures)

 - The website will also contain links identifying appropriate sites where digital materials may be legally obtained.

-- Student services will email or mail each currently enrolled student a copy of the notification annually.
+- Student affairs will email or mail each currently enrolled student a copy of the notification annually.

 Peer-to-Peer (P2P) software